chef/automate/components/automate-chef-io/content/docs/data-collection.md

 sudo chef-server-ctl restart opscode-erchef
 ```

-Next, configure the Chef Server for data collection forwarding by adding the following setting to
+Next, configure the Chef Infra Server for data collection forwarding by adding the following setting to
 `/etc/opscode/chef-server.rb`:

 ```ruby